Sabang, Philippines: What to pack, what to wear, and when to go [2024]

 Voltage adapter

-A plug adapter that supports outlet types A, B and C. Make sure to pick the necessary kind.
-Most adapters available are simply plugs and require your devices to change the voltage themselves.
-If yours can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A, B and C. Make sure to get the right kind.
+Many adapters that you can buy are just plug changers and expect your devices to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one should be appropriate for most areas.

 Luggage scale to avoid fees